Department of Health

 Key messages

-• Adolescents who are not attending secondary school should still receive the recommended vaccinations for adolescents on the National Immunisation Program Schedule.
+• Adolescents not attending secondary school should still receive all recommended immunisations as outlined in the National Immunisation Program Schedule.

-• Young people under 18 years of age need parental consent for vaccination unless they are considered a 'mature minor'.
+• Young people under 18 years require parental consent for immunisation, unless assessed as a mature minor.

 Immunisation providers

-In Victoria, adolescents and young adults (including refugees, asylum seekers and other humanitarian entrants) aged 10 – 25 years are eligible for some vaccinations free of charge under the National Immunisation Program.
+In Victoria, adolescents and young adults aged 10 – 25 years (including refugees, asylum seekers and other humanitarian entrants) are eligible for free vaccines under the National Immunisation Program.

-While these vaccines are most often delivered by local councils in a secondary school setting, young people who are not attending secondary school, or for who prefer or need to access the vaccines in a different setting, can still access free vaccinations from the following immunisation providers.
+Vaccines are usually delivered by local councils in secondary schools.
+However, young people who are not attending school, or for who prefer or need to access the vaccines in an alternative setting, can still access free vaccines through the following immunisation providers.

 GPs (doctors)